oobabooga/text-generation-webui/README.md

     └── llama-2-13b-chat.Q4_K_M.gguf
 ```

-* The remaining model types (like 16-bit transformers models and GPTQ models) are made of several files and must be placed in a subfolder.
+* The remaining model types (like 16-bit Transformers models and EXL2 models) are made of several files and must be placed in a subfolder.
 Example:

 ```
 text-generation-webui